Nick Marsh left the CSA Centre team in December 2020. Nick wrote this blog when he was in our team, we hope you find it interesting.

 The recognition of this previously ‘unseen’ abuse outside the home is of course a significant step in our ability to protect and support young people experiencing sexual abuse.
-At the CSA Centre we are particularly interested in how effective these relatively new approaches are at addressing child sexual abuse, and whether the response to CSA in all contexts is compromised or enhanced by the on-going transformation of local systems.
+At the CSA Centre we are particularly interested in how effective these relatively new approaches are at addressing child sexual abuse, and whether the response to child sexual abuse in all contexts is compromised or enhanced by the on-going transformation of local systems.

 Although there have been many creative and effective local approaches developed in response to this call to action, two in particular have gained national traction; the University of Bedfordshire’s Contextual Safeguarding and Greater Manchester’s Complex Safeguarding.
 The two approaches and their relationship to each other are explained in this briefing on safeguarding during adolescence: “Complex Safeguarding is a different way of working with children and families to address non-traditional safeguarding issues, whilst Contextual Safeguarding offers an approach for working with contexts and communities.
 Recognising the importance of working to safeguard young people across transitions is a feature of both Complex Safeguarding and Contextual Safeguarding”.
 Whilst different in their focus, both Contextual and Complex Safeguarding approaches engage in the transformation of the ‘system’ response; reshaping services around the needs of young people, their families and crucially the environment (the context where the harm takes place).